firecracker-microvm/nsdi2020-data/README.md

 # Firecracker benchmarking code

-This repository contains scripts and data from Firecracker benchmarks.
-It is designed to be largely reproducible.
+This repository contains all the scripts, source code, and data used for our NSDI 2020 paper on "Firecracker: Lightweight Virtualization for Serverless Applications".

 ## Build the pre-requisites